Punishment. The Definition in the Bible is not as We Commonly Understand

 “And now have I given all these lands into the hand of Nebuchadnezzar the king of Babylon, my servant; and the beasts of the field have I given him also to serve him.
 And all nations shall serve him, and his son, and his son’s son, until the very time of his land come: and then many nations and great kings shall serve themselves of him.
 And it shall come to pass, that the nation and kingdom which will not serve the same Nebuchadnezzar the king of Babylon, and that will not put their neck under the yoke of the king of Babylon, that nation will I punish, saith the LORD, with the sword, and with the famine, and with the pestilence, until I have consumed them by his hand.”
 (Jer 27:6-8)

-So the punishment was the result of God removing His protective presence which meant they were vulnerable to their enemies.
+So, the punishment was the result of them refusing God’s protective presence which meant they were vulnerable to their enemies.

 A Common Biblical Formula

-This follows what I call the S-A-L-T formula in which:
+This follows what I call the S-W-A-T formula in which:

 - Because of man’s Sin